ericcurtin/linenoise.cpp/README.markdown

 https://github.com/ericcurtin/readline.cpp

-This was initially writte as a C++ version of:
+This was initially written as a C++ version of:

 https://github.com/antirez/linenoise